 It wasn’t even planned, guys.
 In fact, my plans were to put baby to bed, grab a bag of cheese cubes, and watch The Office reruns for the billionth time.
 But there I was staring at the inside our fridge on a Friday night and something in me snapped.
 I HAVE TO ORGANIZE IT ALL!
 So I asked Alexa to play some Phil Collins, took everything out of the fridge, and went on to organize every nook in our house that weekend.
+I actually needed a dumpster to be able to transport everything I was getting rid of, but I did choose the smallest of all the dumpster sizes so don’t judge me too much!
 Keep reading for some of my favorite results.

 I started with the areas we use the most